 The Key Takeaways

-- ChatGPT 6 has not been released; a mid-to-late 2026 launch is expected, with a shift toward persistent memory and autonomous agents.
+- ChatGPT 6 has not shipped.
+A mid-to-late 2026 launch is still the expected window, with a shift toward persistent memory and autonomous agents.

 All ChatGPT 5 Models at a Glance